Korean, Edit

 ⑵ Proof: Using Schrödinger Equation and Cauchy-Schwarz inequality

-Figure.
-1. Proof of Uncertainty Principle [Note:1]
+Figure 1.
+Proof of Uncertainty Principle [Note:1]

 ⑶ Simultaneously knowing momentum and position accurately is impossible

-① Formulation
+① Formula

 ③ Application: Uncertainty Principle and Microscopy

-Figure.
-2. Uncertainty Principle and Microscopy [Note:2]
+Figure 2.
+Uncertainty Principle and Microscopy

 ○ Momentum of a photon with wavelength λ is h/λ, so decreasing λ increases photon’s momentum